smbutterfield/ibmt17-18/_18-chromatic-chords/b1-ex-aug6thchord.md

 abc: true
 ---

-Just as you did with the Neapolitan chord, we can explore a new colorful chormatic chord, although this chord comes in multiple variants.
+The Neapolitan chord is a chromatic chord, but its construction is still based in tertian harmony.
+The chords that we will explore today are not so easily classified, although they are no more difficult to understand functionally.
+Interestingly, this chord comes in three different variants.
 (You can think of them as "flavors" if you'd like.)

 Analyze and listen to the following short progressions.
 There are two progressions -- one in major, one in the parallel minor -- for each of the three variants of this special chord.
 Start your analysis with leadsheet symbols and then provide Roman numerals if possible.
-In each progression, study the chromatic chord.
+In each progression, study the chromatic chord to answer the following questions:
 - How would you describe its construction?
-(Hint: Pay special attention to the scale degrees used in each chord.)
+(Hint: Pay special attention to the scale degrees.)
 - How does it function? (e.g. tonic, passing, etc.)
 - Does it have tendency tones, and if so, how do they resolve?
 - What do the three variants have in common and what differentiates each of them?